lokhaeri/spacex-app/README.md

 ## App Setup
   - React (create react app) and TypeScript.
   - Unit tests using Jest and React Testing Library.
+  - MSW for mocking dev and unit tests.
   - Used Material-UI for UI components.
   - Used ag-grid as the data table.